Learn from well-established usage patterns in order to ensure a robust and scalable processing of your SQL queries.

 You may have stored complex data using JSON fragments as an additional column in a Cumulocity collection.
 As described in section Additional settings, you can add additional columns so that they are included in the offloading process.
 Within these additional columns, you can apply functions to decompose the fragments into flat data.

-WHERE id BETWEEN 1000 AND 2000.
+WHERE creationTime BETWEEN '2019-10-01' AND '2019-10-27'.
 Second, you can open the table created by the offloading configuration with Dremio; using Dremio’s SQL editor, you can then develop the extraction logic.
 Once your decomposition logic for your additional columns is complete, you can copy the column transformations and use them to define a corresponding offloading configuration in DataHub Console.
 Once that is done, the test offloading pipeline can be deleted.